raymond-w-ko/omegacomplete.vim/README.md

 so results might lag behind a bit.
 But because of this, editing large files is not a problem and does not introduce input lag when in insert mode.

-The only bottleneck is in the Python code where buffer is joined into one string before sending to a buffer.
+The only bottleneck is in the Python code where the buffer is joined into one huge string before sending to the server.
 For large ( > 2MB ) files, there might be pauses in insert mode when you type too fast.
 If anyone has a better solution, please, please let me know.
+For now I am not treating it as a problem, because you are screwed if you have to maintain source code files that big.

 ## Prerequisites for Use
 Since this uses C++11, you need a recent compiler and also the compiled portion